We use cookies to improve your experience. By using our site, you agree to our use of cookies. Learn more.

 How to install

-2. 2Add the widget script in your root layout or `_app` so it appears across the site.
+3. 3Render that component once from your root layout so it appears across the site.

 Example